Abhishek-10-k/Quantum-Computing/README.md

 - Grasp the principles of superposition and entanglement.
 - Observe these phenomena through practical quantum circuit simulations.

-## Getting Started

-To get started with this project, follow these steps:

-### Prerequisites

-- A quantum computing environment or simulator.
-- Basic knowledge of quantum mechanics and quantum circuits.

 ## Usage

 The project includes quantum circuits and instructions for running them on a simulator.
 Visualize and analyze the output to observe the principles of superposition and entanglement in action.